mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 	This should be [http://localhost:2990/jira](http://localhost:2990/jira).
 1. Log in with `admin/admin`.

-## <a name="stats-header"></a> Install your add-on and add a _Activity_ link
+## <a name="stats-header"></a> Install your add-on and add an _Activity_ link

-You now have the basic architecture for your plugin.
-If you open your new `project-table` project, you'll see essentials like the [`atlassian-connect.json` descriptor](../modules/) in the project root.
+Now you've got the basic architecture for your plugin.
+If you open your new `project-activity` directory, you'll see essentials like the [`atlassian-connect.json` descriptor](../modules/) in the root.
 You'll also see an `app.js` file.

 In this step, you'll prune some of the stub code, and install your add-on in JIRA using ACE.